holdenweb/python-training/README.md

   If mongodb hasn't been installed before you may need to first run:
   `brew tap mongodb/brew`

-  `brew install mongodb-community mongodb-database-tools mongosh` did the trick.
+  `brew install mongodb-community@5.0`
   `brew services start mongodb-community` ensures the server starts, and will thereafter start up on boot.

+Add credentials file to
+  ~/.credentials.json

+Authenticate with Google

 The following commands worked for me on my Mac.
 No other guarantees are offered.